Strangemother/glucose-js/readme.md

 console.log(anotherAnimal.speak()); // Output: 'I am a Mammal'
 ```

----

-## Introduction

-**glucose.js** is an ES6 utility that elegantly handles class composition and object management.
-Streamline creating and managing classes, methods, and properties, injecting functions dynamically.

 This syntactic sugar on top of ES6 enables developers to write cleaner and more flexible code while leveraging late dynamic imports.

-**glucose.js** offers a clever and classy integration that allows you to install properties before and after a class exists.
-Enhance classes dynamically

 ---

 ## Features

-- **Define Classes Without the Magic**: Keep your classes clean and straightforward without unnecessary complexity.
+- Define Classes Without the Magic
+  Keep your classes clean and straightforward without unnecessary complexity.
+- Ready-to-Go Global Object
-- **Ready-to-Go Global Object**: Start using glucose.js immediately with a global object that's easy to access and manage.
+  Start using glucose.js immediately with a global object that's easy to access and manage.
-- **Lazy Install Any Property or Method**: Add properties or methods to your classes whenever you need them, even after instantiation.
+- Lazy Install Any Property or Method
+  Add properties or methods to your classes whenever you need them, even after instantiation.
-- **Pre or Late Stage Mixins**: Flexibly compose your classes before or after they're defined, allowing for dynamic enhancements.
+- Pre or Late Stage Mixins
+  Flexibly compose your classes before or after they're defined, allowing for dynamic enhancements.

 ---